Back to blog

 How long before cold email produces results?

 Expect 2 to 4 weeks for domain warm-up, 1 to 2 weeks for initial campaign testing, and 2 to 4 weeks to reach consistent meeting flow.
-Total timeline from starting to consistent results: 5 to 10 weeks.
+That puts most teams at 5 to 10 weeks from starting to steady meeting flow.
 The biggest variable is your ICP definition and list quality, not the tool.
 Bad targeting produces bad results regardless of software.
 Our guide on building an ICP that converts can shorten this timeline.

 Jorge Lewis